AztecProtocol/aztec-packages/docs/docs/developers/aztecjs/guides/test.md

 ### Querying state

 We can check private or public state directly rather than going through view-only methods, as we did in the initial example by calling `token.methods.balance().simulate()`.
-Bear in mind that directly accessing contract storage will break any kind of encapsulation.

 To query storage directly, you'll need to know the slot you want to access.
 This can be checked in the [contract's `Storage` definition](../contracts/writing_contracts/storage/main.md) directly for most data types.
 However, when it comes to mapping types, as in most EVM languages, we'll need to calculate the slot for a given key.
 To do this, we'll use the [`CheatCodes`](../sandbox/references/cheat_codes.md) utility class: